How Agile Improves Asset Manager Selection Process

 5 min read

-What Is An Agile Investment Manager Selection Process?
+What is an Agile Investment Manager Selection Process?

-Taken from software development practices, agile is an organisational framework that helps investment teams make smarter decisions, faster.
 When applied to asset manager selection, “agile” means creating an adaptable system that brings the right information, people, and tools together at the right time.

 1. Value Chain